 As they (and you) get that birdseye view of monthly spending choices, they’ll learn an important truth.

-They’ll learn that they need to decide which spending choices help them make the most out of life.
+They’ll learn to decide which spending choices help them make the most out of life.
 They’ll also learn that some spending choices simply waste their money.

 This type of financial management training can help your child develop wise money management habits in adulthood.